valerian-chen/valerian.hall-chen.com/teaching.md

 I take great pleasure in teaching and learning.

 ##### Scientist (2021 to present)
-* Currently supervising three final-year-project (undergraduate thesis) students and various interns.
+* Currently supervising various interns.
-* Previously supervised over fifteen interns.
+* Previously supervised over fifty interns.
 * Contact me if interested in discussing internship and PhD opportunities.
 Analytical, computational, and experimental projects available.

 ##### College Tutor (2019 to 2021)